Skip to content

 Shadow MCP is a governance issue

-Many teams want to adopt MCP because it shortens the path to working demos.
-While that speed is useful for learning, it also creates predictable patterns, some of which have security implications: local servers created by individuals, broad service accounts that blend read and write, logging that lives on a single machine, and no central view.
-This is what we mean by “shadow MCP.”
-It’s “shadow IT” for the agent era, and it’s what happens when teams bypass formal channels to move faster.
-Without a clear path from sandbox to oversight, those quick experiments become unmanaged systems touching real data.
+The speed that makes MCP attractive for prototyping is the same dynamic that creates shadow MCP: local servers created by individuals, broad service accounts that blend read and write, logging that lives on a single machine, and no central view.
+It’s shadow IT for the agent era.
+Without a clear path from sandbox to oversight, quick experiments become unmanaged systems touching real data.
+We’ve written a full post on how shadow MCP follows the same organizational arc as shadow IT — and how to stay ahead of it.

 What a governance layer should record